Research and Sponsored Programs

 MONDAY, APRIL 21, 2025

 Jordan Agricultural Research Center: Research Showcase.
 Come see what's happening inside the JARC from 9:30-11:30 a.m.
 Students, staff and faculty will be displaying their research.
-Learn about what goes on in JARC, and connect with researchers and see how JARC can be a resource to you.
+Learn about what goes on in JARC, connect with researchers, and see how JARC can be a resource to you.
 Topics include:

 Hyperspectral imaging in grapevines